Why I love being a marketing consultant

 3. Mentoring talented passionate individuals

 I love to mentor talented entrepreneurs and see them apply what they've learned.
-This brings a huge sense of achievement.
-It is a real honour to work with highly motivated and talented individuals that are keen to learn and are willing to put in the hard work and dedication it requires.
+Since setting up Sharp Thinking I’ve mentored 100+ businesses from florists and fitness instructors to travel agents and events businesses.
+It’s a real honour to work with highly motivated and talented individuals that are keen to learn and are willing to put in the hard work and dedication it requires.
 This is one of the reasons I’m a business mentor for The Kent Foundation who work with fresh young talent from across Kent.
-It is so rewarding to meet young new business owners and see their business grow and flourish.
+It’s so rewarding to meet young new business owners and see their business grow and flourish.

 4. You can give your honest opinion

-There is no holding back as a marketing consultant.
+There is no holding back as a marketing consultant and fractional CMO.
 Clients are paying for your professional opinion and this is an important part of undertaking a marketing review.
 My job is to critique the marketing of a business, and tell the owner of the business what is working and what isn't.
-This is much harder when you work in a business.
-A marketing consultant should act as someone impartial and can look at things objectively.
-There is no induction period - you need to get up to speed quickly, asking as many questions as needed to arrive at conclusions and then make recommendations.
+This is much harder when you work in a business and an external perspective can be easier to hear and digest.
+A marketing consultant will be impartial and can look at things objectively.

 5. Learning new things

 I love to learn.
 In marketing, you can never stand still and become complacent thinking you know it all.
 Trends change all the time, as does technology.
-The world of martech has become big big business in the last few years so you have to keep up.
+The world of martech is vast and forever evolving so you have to keep up.
+AI in particular as had a huge impact on marketing from content generation through to email automation.

-As a marketing consultant, it is absolutely essential you’re aware of the latest developments and industry trends.
+As a marketing consultant, it’s absolutely essential you’re aware of the latest developments and industry trends.
 I read articles every day about marketing as well as wider business issues to be able to advise clients and understand the impact it could have on their marketing, whether this be messaging, targeting or channel selection.
-Marketing is a strategic business function and it impacts mosts areas of the business so it is paramount a consultant is aware of the wider business landscape and then apply this to a business.
+Marketing is a strategic business function and it impacts most areas of the business so it's paramount a consultant is aware of the wider business landscape and then apply this to a business.

 6. Motivated by results